-If the stenosis occurs on the venous side of your dialysis access the narrowed vein will result in a backup in pressure and blood flow prior to the stenosis.
+If the stenosis occurs on the venous side of your dialysis access, the narrowed vein will result in a backup in pressure and blood flow prior to the stenosis.
 If the stenosis is significant enough in size it may completely block off the blood flow through your fistula or graft.

-In either of the above situations once the blood flow through the fistula or graft has stopped it means that your access has thrombosed (the medical term for ‘clotted’).
+In either of the above situations, once the blood flow through the fistula or graft has stopped, it means that your access has thrombosed (the medical term for ‘clotted’).

-Thrombectomy of a fistula or a graft
+Thrombectomy of an AV fistula or AV graft

 Thrombolysis, also known as thrombolytic therapy, is the use of drugs as treatment for the breakdown (lysis) of blood clots that have blocked your dialysis access.
-This treatment involves the injection of clot-busting drugs through a catheter to deliver drugs directly to the site of the blockage.
+This treatment involves the injection of clot-busting drugs through a catheter which deliver drugs directly to the site of the blockage.
 The goal of this clot busting procedure is to restore blood flow through your access.

 Thrombolysis is a minimally invasive, outpatient procedure performed by a vascular specialist.
 For the procedure, you will first be given a local anesthetic to numb the area and if needed, a moderate sedative to help you relax.

 Then, using X-ray technology to guide a catheter into your clotted access, a clot dissolving medication will be delivered through the catheter directly to the blood clot.
-Once the medication has been delivered to the affected area it will be left to dwell for a period of time to break up the clot.
+Once the medication has been delivered to the affected area, it will be left to dwell for a period of time to break up the clot.
 Removal of the clot from the vessel by thrombolysis is a relatively quick procedure (usually completed in less than one hour).
 At the end of the procedure, the catheter used to perform the procedure is removed.